COVID -19: changing the way Indians live II Use COVID to heal society

 by the imported scourge.

-COVID can become an opportunity to explore what our unemployed youth can do for their communities.
+can become an opportunity to explore what our unemployed youth can do

 In the short term,